finbourne/lusid-sdk-java/sdk/docs/PostingModulesApi.md

     oauth2.setAccessToken("YOUR ACCESS TOKEN");

     PostingModulesApi apiInstance = new PostingModulesApi(defaultClient);
-    String scope = "scope_example"; // String | The scope of the PostingModule to be deleted.
+    String scope = "scope_example"; // String | The scope of the Posting Module to be deleted.
-    String code = "code_example"; // String | The code of the PostingModule to be deleted.
-Together with the scope this uniquely identifies the PostingModule. try {
+    String code = "code_example"; // String | The code of the Posting Module to be deleted.
+Together with the scope this uniquely identifies the Posting Module. try {
       DeletedEntityResponse result = apiInstance.deletePostingModule(scope, code);
       System.out.println(result);